What is Escheatment?

 Under government regulations, all financial institutions need to report any property that’s been abandoned or left unclaimed after a period of usually five years.
 But before they do it, the firm must make an active effort to locate the owner of the abandoned property.
-However, if they are unable to find the owner and the property if left unclaimed for a period of time specified by the state, it is the business’s duty to report it.
+However, if they are unable to find the owner and the property is left unclaimed for a period of time specified by the state, it is the business’s duty to report it.

 The state requires a person to send their personal information to verify ownership of the property.
-Once the information is verified, the state will provide the owner with a claim form that they need to fill out and submit to the state.
+Once their information is verified, the state will provide the owner with a claim form that they need to fill out and submit to the state.

 Escheatment Laws for Abandoned Bank Accounts